Programmable Media

 Each product environment has a separate asset repository.
 Additionally, some options and preferences are set at the product environment level while others are global for the whole account.

-Your active product environment is displayed at the bottom of the Product Navigation menu.
+Your active product environment is displayed at the top of the Product Navigation menu.
 It shows the product environment display name if one was defined.
 Otherwise it shows the cloud name.

 Getting started page